ckarwin/Galactic_Center_Machine_Learning/README.md

 In regions of high gas density, CO12 may underestimate the colume density, due to the gas being optically thick.
 In such regions, CO13 and CO18 may be better tracers of the column density when they are detected, since they are more rare and thus optically thin.

-The goal of the method outlined in this repository is to construct a spatial template for the excess gamma-ray emission that result from underpredicted CO12 in regions of high gas density.
+The goal of the method outlined in this repository is to construct a spatial template for the excess gamma-ray emission that may result from underpredicted CO12 in regions of high gas density.

 ## Getting the MOPRA Data <br />